-Other liabilities also include provisions for payments to be made to customers, employees and business partners have also been considered.
+Other liabilities also include provisions for payments to be made to customers, employees and business partners have also been considered and onerous provision which were fully settled during 2022.

 16. Share capital; Treasury shares

 Capital stock and treasury shares as at 31 December consist of: